 As World Antimicrobial Resistance Awareness Week comes to an end, a new episode of the I am BIO Podcast, hosted by the Biotechnology Innovation Organization (BIO), explores AMR and what we can do about it.

 “Existing antibiotics could stop working altogether in the near future,” BIO President and CEO Dr. Michelle McMurry-Heath warns in the season finale of the I am BIO Podcast.

-A big part of the problem is overuse or underuse of antibiotics, according to the World Health Organization (WHO).
+A big part of the problem is the overuse or underuse of antibiotics, according to the World Health Organization (WHO).

-The AMR Action Fund, created by 20+ biopharmaceutical companies (including many BIO members), pledges $1 billion to help support development of 2-4 new antibiotics by 2030.
+The AMR Action Fund, created by 20+ biopharmaceutical companies (including many BIO members), pledges $1 billion to help support the development of 2-4 new antibiotics by 2030.

 “To outrun these superbugs, we need to continually develop new and more potent antibiotics,” concludes Dr. Michelle McMurry-Heath.